-The 20i CDN is a powerful content distribution network (or content delivery network) that uses physical, highly optimised servers across around the world to cache the content of your websites served from the 20i platform.
-Cached content of the data is stored at multiple CDN nodes around the world - customers from around the world will connect directly to CDN nodes instead of directly to our local network, resulting in content served faster and your websites loading quicker.
+The 20i CDN is a powerful content distribution network (or content delivery network) that uses physical, highly optimised servers across the world to cache the content of your websites served from the 20i platform.
+Cached content of the data is stored at multiple CDN nodes so global customers will connect directly to CDN nodes instead of directly to our local network, resulting in content being served faster and your websites loading quicker.

 Content is actively cached: Every global CDN node actively caches static files.
 This offers an enhanced and consistent user experience to visitors everywhere - at the same time, page speed is improved and you'll deliver better-performing sites to your users.

 Latency is reduced: We have an exclusive number of very well connected datacentres across America & Europe.
 These exclusive POPs are usually used by transit providers and hence provide the very best latency using the smallest number of POPs.
 We essentially pay the premium to place hardware directly in “carrier hotels” and neutral datacentres that all traffic from a region will traverse through.

 Improved SEO: With 20i’s CDN, you’ll get a Website Acceleration Suite which gives you the tools to help get your Google PageSpeed Score to 100/100.
 You’ll be able to select the One Click Optimisation section to add the recommended settings which should add the ideal, safe settings to improve website load times.
 Because page speed is a direct ranking factor for your websites ensuring these options are selected within the 20i control panel can help ensure your websites are optimised for SEO.